 Differences between IFRS and statutory taxation regulations in Serbia give rise to temporary differences between the carrying amount of assets and liabilities for financial reporting purposes and their tax bases.
-The tax effect of the movements in these temporary differences is detailed below.
+There were no tax effects of the movements in these temporary differences recognized in 2021.